yinondouchan/balancing_robot/README.md

 # balancing_robot
 A balancing robot trying to become sentient using a Jetson Nano and an Arduino

+## Body

+The body is made of multiple 3d printed components and held together by nuts and bolts.
+The components were designed in FreeCAD, converted to STL mesh files, sliced to gcode files and printed.
+I will publish schematics and STL files.

 ## Components

 ### Motors